Elliiem/NeofetchCustomASCII/README.md

 You can do what this does with built-in neofetch functionallity, I just wanted to implement this myself

-## Usage
+# Usage
-First add a images directory, this can be anything but by default it is "*/NeofetchCustomASCII/Images" change the path in cofig.py if you want it in a different place
+The Images directory contains all your source images you can put images directly in this directory or add them to subdirectories like this
 ```
-mkdir Images
+Images
+|-- ASCII
+|   `-- cat.ascii
+`-- Image
+    `-- cat.png
 ```

-Then add some images in this directory or in a subdirectory of this dir these can currently be pngs (with RGBA colors) and files with the extention .ascii which are just plain text documents with the ascii art inside so for example cat.ascii would look like this
+Images are identified by their extention so make sure these are correct; a .ascii file is just a plain text document.
+For example cat.ascii looks like this
 ```
  _._     _,-'""`-._
 (,-.`._,'(       |\`-/|